cjmcclellan/CS230DeepActor/README.md

 # Required for Running Code
 To run the above code, a trained model is needed.
 However, the model was too large to place on github.
 Please downlaod the model from the google drive folder "asdfsd" and add to the path "CS230DeepActor/models/"

+The libraries listed in the requirements.txt file are also needed